It’s 2020! Here’s our list of our picks for the best consumer and business GPS tracking devices.

 PROS: Accurate location updates, long battery life CONS: High monthly service fee, older 2G technology

 5.)
-Best OBD Car tracker: Accutracking VTPlug TK373
+Best OBD Car tracker: Vyncs Basic GPS Car Tracker TK373

 Before we present this pick we wanted to tell you that there are a ton of options for OBD trackers.
 OBD trackers are great for tracking cars because 1) they get their power from the car and 2) they’re really easy to use.
 You just plug them in and start tracking.
-We found the Accutracking VTPlug to be a good choice although it does have a few drawbacks.
+We found the Vyncs Tracker to be a great choice

 6.)
 Best for keys: Mate by Tile

 Ok, first things first: Tile is not a real GPS tracker!
 Instead of running on GPS, it uses Bluetooth which has a maximum range of about 150 feet.
-We’ve included it in the list because so many people get confused on this product, but also because it has some really great attributes.
+We’ve included it on the list because so many people get confused about this product, but also because it has some really great attributes.

 PROS: Small, inexpensive, no monthly fees CONS: 150-foot range, not a real GPS tracker